kelvinyuan2004/ECE45-Synth-Project/README.md

-# Matlab Final Project for ECE45.
+# MATLAB Final Project for ECE45.
 Overview:
 This is our ECE45 project.
 The program will be written using MATLAB and will be using the MATLAB GUI as well.